HassanAmirii/csnotes/CONTRIBUTING.md

 1. **File format**

-   - All notes must be `.html` files.
-   - Place them under the `/notes` directory.
+- Place your note under the correct level folder: /notes/100-level, /notes/200-level, etc.
+- Add your note link to index.html under the corresponding level section.
+- Include author credit in both index.html and inside the note file.

 2. **Style**